 However, Howard’s principles were diluted in the construction of the city’s municipal housing estates, first at Hillfields, then at Knowle West, Bedminster, Southmead, Horfield, Shirehampton, Speedwell, St Annes and the late 1940s garden suburb at Lockleaze.

 In the light of current debates about sustainable development, garden villages and eco-towns, Steve Hunt’s Yesterday’s To-morrow is a timely re-evaluation of the garden-city principles and shows that Howard’s vision continues to be relevant today.

-Read an articel about this pamphlet in the Bristol Evening Post.
+Read an article about this pamphlet in the Bristol Evening Post.

-The 2nd edition, revised lots and of pictures added, was printed in February 2015.
+The 2nd edition, revised with lots of pictures added, was printed in February 2015.